ktehllama/Flagr/README.md

 either CLI, Discord bots or other.

 - Some Assembly Required
-- Easy to Start Using Aafter
+- Easy to Start Using After
 - 🔥 Have as many flags as you want 🔥

 ## Installation/Usage